maitrix-org/llm-reasoners/README.md

 Given any reasoning problem, simply define the reward function and an optional world model (explained below), and let LLM reasoners take care of the rest, including Reasoning Algorithms, Visualization, LLM calling, and more!

 ## News
+- Oct.
+25, 2023: A [video tutorial](https://www.youtube.com/watch?v=5QfOxtiw_ZU) on the visualizer of LLM Reasoners are available.

+- Oct.
+23, 2023: Reasoning-via-Planning is accepted to EMNLP 2023!
+Check our [paper](https://arxiv.org/abs/2305.14992) with updated results and discussion!

 - Aug.
 21, 2023: A batch of quantized Llama-2 models has arrived!
 BitsandBytes with huggingface API, GPT-Q with exllama are available. **Now you can try [llama-2-70B with 2 x 24G GPUs](https://github.com/Ber666/llm-reasoners/tree/main/reasoners/lm#exllama).**